containers/podman-desktop/website/docs/migrating-from-docker/managing-docker-compatibility.md

 ---
 sidebar_position: 5
-title: Managing docker compatibility
+title: Managing Docker compatibility
 description: Covers configurations available to manage docker compatibility
 keywords: [podman desktop, podman, docker, compatibility]
 tags: [managing-docker-compatibility]
 ---

-# Managing docker compatibility
+# Managing Docker compatibility

 With Podman Desktop, you can configure a Docker-compatible environment to run your Docker applications on a Podman engine, rather than on a Docker engine.

 As a developer, you can:

 - Check the socket mapping status along with socket details, such as client name, Docker version, and OS/Arch.
 - Use all Docker commands with Podman.
-For example, you can use the `podman run` command in place of `docker run` command to start a container.
+For example, you can run the `docker run` command on the Podman engine to start a container.
 - Use Docker Compose commands with Podman by installing and setting up the [Compose extension](/docs/compose).
-For example, you can use the `podman compose up` command in place of `docker compose up` command to start your Docker application.
+For example, you can run the `docker compose up` command on the Podman engine to start your Docker application.
 You can place your Docker Compose file in a _/var/compose/_ directory so that Podman can access it.
 If the Compose CLI is not installed, you get the install option in the **Docker Compatibility** settings.
 - Use third-party Docker tools, such as Maven or Testcontainers with the Podman engine without any reconfiguration.
 These tools connect to the default Podman socket.
 By default, third-party Docker tool compatibility is enabled on macOS.
 - Select and use a Docker-compatible socket context.
 You can also view the socket details, such as name and socket path.